securityjoes/MasterParser/README.md

 that you might encounter, such as brute force attacks, reconnaissance activities, and more.
 By training with these materials, you'll gain hands-on experience and deeper insights into how MasterParser can be utilized effectively.

-In addition to practical scenarios, we have also created a comprehensive PDF presentation, this presentation covers everything you need to know before using MasterParser.
+In addition to practical scenarios, we have also created a comprehensive [PDF presentation](https://github.com/securityjoes/MasterParser/tree/main/MasterParser%20Training/01%20-%20MasterParser%20Presentation)
+,this presentation covers everything you need to know before using MasterParser.
 All these resources are conveniently organized in a folder called [MasterParser Training](https://github.com/securityjoes/MasterParser/tree/main/MasterParser%20Training) within the repository.
 Whether you are new to MasterParser or looking to deepen your expertise, these materials will provide valuable guidance and support.

 ## MasterParser Wallpapers
 Love MasterParser as much as we do? </br>